gianarb/cucumber/README.md

 1. It only works on `us-east-1`
 2. You need to provide a public vpc in us-east-1 tagged with `app=cucumber`
 3. The nodes will be located inside a random subnets from the selected vpc

+## Dependency

+[gianarb/planner](https://github.com/gianarb/planner) is the library that I wrote as foundation to write reactive planning.
+It contains the interface, one scheduler and more will come...